ioanbeilic/footbal-team/README.md

 - open 2 window on browser and make change
 - swagger work only as api rest , don`t launch any even when data is updated
 - is tested only get, post and put method
+- the swagger example json is only for demo propose